As an attorney, you’re paid to be an excellent communicator. But are you as effective when it comes to social media marketing for law firms?

 How to build a social media strategy

-In order to get an adequate return on the investment of your time, you need to have a plan for your social media as a lawyer.
-While your individual plan should be unique to you, your practice area, and your client base, the following steps can be used as guidelines to get your social media on the right track.
+While your individual plan should be unique to you, your practice areas, and your audience, the following best practices can be used to get your social media on the right track.

 Step 1: Know the rules

-Make sure you know the rules and responsibilities lawyers have on social media in your jurisdiction before you even think of making an account for yourself as a lawyer or your firm.
+Make sure you know the rules and responsibilities lawyers have on social media in your jurisdiction before making an account for yourself or your law firm.

-Check out the law society and bar rules for compliance responsibilities and ethics regulations, and be sure you know them, before you post or share anything.
+Check out the law society and bar rules for compliance responsibilities and ethics regulations, and be sure you know them before you post or share anything.
 Many states prohibit lawyers from using terms like ‘expert’ or ‘specialist’ to describe themselves.

 Step 2: Identify your goals

 Make realistic and attainable short-term and long-term goals for your professional social media.
-Once you know what you’re looking for, you can use those goals as guidelines as you plan your social media strategy.
+Once you know what you’re looking for, you can use those goals to guide your social media marketing.

 Step 3: Do your research

-If you want to stay on top of what other legal influencers are up to, keep track of what they’re doing in the social media space.
-Follow them, engage with their content, and join their online communities.
+If you want to know what other legal influencers are up to, follow them, share their content, and engage in their online communities.

 Step 4: Start small